 What is it?

-Provisional Certificates are an alternative certification option for students who are enrolled in an approved Post-Baccalaureate or Master's level Teacher Education Program at a college or university, and for undergraduate Teacher Education Students who are within twelve hours of completing all certification requirements (including student teaching and/or completion of the Praxis II exam).
+Provisional Certificates are an alternative certification option for students who are enrolled in an approved Postbaccalaureate or Master's level Teacher Education or Student Services Program at a college or university, and for undergraduate Teacher Education Students who are within twelve hours of completing all certification requirements (including student teaching and/or completion of the Missouri Content Assessment (MoCA) exam, and have been offered a teaching contract by Missouri school district.
 This is a two-year, non-renewable certificate.

 Students on a Provisional Certificate must complete an Application for a Missouri Teacher's Certificate - Academic Contract, which is an agreement between the student, the State of Missouri, the hiring school district and Missouri State.
-Students who are on a Provisional Certificate through Missouri State are required by contract to complete all of their courses at Missouri State unless given prior permission from the Teacher Certification Office.
+Students who are on a Provisional Certificate through Missouri State are required by contract to complete all of their courses at Missouri State.

 Who is it for?

-- Undergraduates or Post-Bac students in any Teacher Education program who are within twelve hours of completing all coursework for certification, or who have not earned a passing score on the Praxis II exam
+- Undergraduates or Postbaccalaureate students in any Teacher Education program who are within twelve hours of completing all coursework for certification, or who have not earned a passing score on the Missouri Content Assessment (MoCA) exam.

 - Currently certified teachers on a DESE analysis who are within 12 hours of completing the coursework to add that additional area of certification.